smallbasic/smallbasic.github.io/_build/pages/language_support_vscode.markdown

 ## Setup Code Execution

-In VSCode task can be configured for your project to execute commands.
+In VSCode tasks can be configured for your project to execute commands.
 To create a task go to Terminal->Configure Task.
 The file task.json will be displayed (stored in your project folder in the subfolder .vscode).
 Replace the content of the file with the following commands: